Peppen/Twitter_HSAnalysis/README.md

 ### Prerequisites

-All you need to install is *Python 3.7* (we use *Anaconda3* environment but it's the same) and these libraries:
+All you need to install is *Python 3.7* (we used *Anaconda3* environment but it's the same) and these libraries:
 * *Twarc*, Python library for archiving Twitter data.
 * *csv*, for providing functionality to both read from and write to CSV files.
 * *re*, which can be used to work with Regular Expressions.